Undergraduate and Postgraduate levels

 Awareness and a basic understanding of capabilities pertinent to the chosen domains of study.

-SEAT, at both the Undergraduate and Postgraduate level, and also each individual component of SEAT ( described in the protocols as Test 1, Test 2 and Test 3) consist of items which include visual and verbal responses, written and practical exercises, using a range and variety of mediums and media that are appropriate to each level and context.
+SEAT, at both the Undergraduate and Postgraduate level, and also each individual component of SEAT (described in the protocols) consist of items which include visual and verbal responses, written and practical exercises, using a range and variety of mediums and media that are appropriate to each level and context.